grace-ghb/tourism_survey/README.md

 - My husband for his support and understanding.
 - My mentor Marcel, thank you for his invaluable feedback and guidance.
 - Code Institute and the Slack Community for their support, encouragement, and sharing of knowledge make it possible for me to work on the project.
+- Special thanks to Jamie cohort for giving me guidance to resolved the bugs.

 Back to [Table of Contents](#table-of-contents)